Govcraft/acton-ern/README.md

 #### Corporate Hierarchy Actor

-`qrn:quasar-internal:hr:company123:root/departmentA/team1`
+`arn:akton-internal:hr:company123:root/departmentA/team1`

-This QRN identifies an actor representing Team 1, which is part of Department A under the HR service, managed by account `company123`.
+This Arn identifies an actor representing Team 1, which is part of Department A under the HR service, managed by account `company123`.

 #### IoT Device in a Network Topology

-`qrn:quasar-external:iot:vendor456:root/region1/building5/floor3/device42`
+`arn:akton-external:iot:vendor456:root/region1/building5/floor3/device42`

-This QRN points to Device 42 located on Floor 3 of Building 5 in Region 1, managed by IoT services for the vendor account `vendor456`.
+This Arn points to Device 42 located on Floor 3 of Building 5 in Region 1, managed by IoT services for the vendor account `vendor456`.

 ## Crate Features

 ### Path Construction

-When adding new actors to the system, construct their QRN by appending to the parent's QRN path, ensuring each actor’s QRN accurately reflects their position within the hierarchy.
+When adding new actors to the system, construct their Arn by appending to the parent's Arn path, ensuring each actor’s Arn accurately reflects their position within the hierarchy.

 ### Dynamic Tree Manipulation

-If an actor is moved within the hierarchy, update their QRN—and potentially those of all descendants—to reflect the new path.
+If an actor is moved within the hierarchy, update their Arn—and potentially those of all descendants—to reflect the new path.
 This keeps the identification consistent and meaningful.

 ### Resource Management

-Use QRNs for logging, access control, and management tools to monitor interactions, manage permissions, and track activities based on actors' hierarchical locations.
+Use Arns for logging, access control, and management tools to monitor interactions, manage permissions, and track activities based on actors' hierarchical locations.

 ## Conclusion

-The `quasar-qrn` crate is an essential component of the Quasar framework, providing a robust method for uniquely identifying and managing actors within a complex, hierarchical structure, supporting enhanced security, operational management, and clarity throughout the system.
+The `akton-arn` crate is an essential component of the Akton framework, providing a robust method for uniquely identifying and managing actors within a complex, hierarchical structure, supporting enhanced security, operational management, and clarity throughout the system.

-For more information, visit [Govcraft](https://govcraft.ai), developers of cloud-native solutions for government agencies.
+For more information, visit [Akton's Github](https://github.com/GovCraft/akton-framework).